 A continental climate exists in the interior of Croatia which means that winters can be pretty cold, with temperatures often falling below 0°C/32°F. Snow is very likely, and can be pretty heavy during the winter.

-Summers, on the other hand, can very often be sweltering with temperatures often reaching the mid to high 30s °C/high 80s or low 90s °F and when there’s no cool sea breeze (or the sea itself), it can get a little uncomfortable at times.
+Summers, on the other hand, can very often be sweltering with temperatures often reaching the mid to high 30s °C/high 80s or low 90s °F. When there’s no cool sea breeze (or the sea itself), it can get a little uncomfortable at times.
 Officially, average temperatures in the interior would be around the low 20s °C/low 70s °F but, from personal experience, it will be much hotter.

-Air-conditioning is becoming more and more common in Croatia all the time, so wherever you are during summer, it is more than likely that your accommodation (hotel or private) will have it, providing you with a bit more comfort in summer.
-Air-con is also pretty common in cafes, restaurants and bars these days.
+Air-conditioning is reasonably common in Croatia these days.
+Wherever you are during summer, it is more than likely that your accommodation (hotel or private) will have it, providing you with a bit more comfort in summer.
+Air-con is also pretty common in cafes, restaurants and bars.

 Weather in Croatia – when should I go?